RosettaCommons/FvHallucinator/README.md

 python3 -m pip install -f requirements.txt
 ```
 # Designing CDR loops with FvHallucinator
-We recommend running hallucination on gpus.
+We recommend running hallucination on GPUs.
 Designs can be generated in parallel.
 ## Unrestricted hallucination
 To design CDR loops for a target CDR conformation, run unrestricted hallucination.
 In this mode of hallucination, sequences are only constrained by the target structure/conformation.